Convention on Biological Diversity: Strategic Plan for Biodiversity 2011–2020

-post-2020 Global Biodiversity Framework
+Post-2020 Global Biodiversity Framework

-A new plan, known as the post-2020 Global Biodiversity Framework (GBF), is being developed to guide action through 2030.
-A first draft of this framework was released in July 2021, and its final content is being discussed and negotiated as part of the ongoing COP 15 meetings.
-The draft framework includes a number of ambitious goals, including a commitment to designate at least 30 percent of global land and sea as protected areas (known as the "30 by 30" initiative).
-Reducing agricultural pollution and sharing the benefits of digital sequence information have arisen as key points of contention among Parties.
-A final draft was submitted to the Convention December 5, 2022.
+A new plan, known as the post-2020 Global Biodiversity Framework (GBF) was developed to guide action through 2030.
+A first draft of this framework was released in July 2021, and its final content was discussed and negotiated as part of the COP 15 meetings.
+Reducing agricultural pollution and sharing the benefits of digital sequence information arose as key points of contention among Parties during development of the framework.
+A final version was adopted by the Convention on 19 December 2022.
+The framework includes a number of ambitious goals, including a commitment to designate at least 30 percent of global land and sea as protected areas (known as the "30 by 30" initiative).

 Marine and coastal biodiversity

 The CBD has a significant focus on marine and coastal biodiversity.
 A series of expert workshops have been held (2018–2022) to identify options for modifying the description of Ecologically or Biologically Significant Marine Areas (EBSAs) and describing new areas.
 These have focused on the North-East, North-West and South-Eastern Atlantic Ocean, Baltic Sea, Caspian Sea, Black Sea, Seas of East Asia, North-West Indian Ocean and Adjacent Gulf Areas, Southern and North-East Indian Ocean, Mediterranean Sea, North and South Pacific, Eastern Tropical and Temperate Pacific, Wider Caribbean and Western Mid-Atlantic.
 The workshop meetings have followed the EBSA process based on internationally agreed scientific criteria.
-This is aimed at creating an international legally binding instrument (ILBI) under UNCLOS to support the conservation and sustainable use of marine biological diversity beyond areas of national jurisdiction (BBNJ).
+This is aimed at creating an international legally binding instrument (ILBI) under UNCLOS to support the conservation and sustainable use of marine biological diversity beyond areas of national jurisdiction (BBNJ or High Seas Treaty).
 The central mechanism is area-based planning and decision-making.
 It integrates EBSAs, Vulnerable Marine Ecosystems (VMEs) and High Seas (Marine Protected Areas) with Blue Growth scenarios.
 There is also linkage with the EU Marine Strategy Framework Directive.